nyotir/HolidaySearch/README.md

 ### HolidaySearch.API

-Provides an API layer for quick end-to-end integration testing.Demonstrates how the library can be consumed in a real-world scenario.
+Provides an API layer for quick end-to-end integration testing.
+It also demonstrates how the library can be consumed in a real-world scenario.

-## To replace the data layer:
+## To replace the data layer

 Create a new data layer implementing the IDataReader interface.
-Update the DataAccessFactory in the HolidaySearch.Application to return an instance of your data layer.

-## Caching:
+## Caching

 Caching mechanism can be integrated into the application layer particularly to cache the airport data, as it is accessed frequently.
-Optionally, provide configuration options can be provided for enabling/disabling caching.
+Optionally, configuration options can be provided for enabling/disabling caching.

-## Important:
+## Important
 The implementation is designed to be asynchronous end-to-end, emphasizing that all database calls should be asynchronous.
 However, in the current scenario where data is small and retrieved from JSON, the use of asynchronous operations may not yield significant benefits.

 ## Getting Started